Our Management Team

 At dog training level, John is one of only a handful of A-level DH5 accredited instructors in South Africa, and is also a qualified Assessor and Moderator.

 John is a past chairman of SASDA (South African Security Dogs Association), as well as past chairman of the National Dog Committee of SANSEA (South African National Security Employers Association).
 He is also PSIRA (Private Security Industry Regulatory Authority) representative on the SGB (Standards Generating Body) sub-committee for the generation of Unit Standards for the training of dogs and handlers in South Africa, and past Chairman of the PSIRA Dog Committee.

 More achievements of John include :

-The development and commercialising of the Bio-Hut and Bio Bin – a unique, patented kennel system for dogs.
+The development and commercializing of the Bio-Hut and Bio Bin – a unique, patented kennel system for dogs.

-John is in constant demand by governments internationally to act as Project Manager for the establishing of specialised dog training and operational centres for a variety of applications.
+John is in constant demand by governments internationally to act as Project Manager for the establishing of specialized dog training and operational centres for a variety of applications.